hobbyquaker/mqttDB/README.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![License][mit-badge]][mit-url]

-> This is a NoSQL Database, to be precise: a JSON Document Store with MQTT interface, CouchDB/MapReduce inspired Views, implemented in Node.js.
-(Yeah, Buzzword Bingo! 🤠)

 It's intended to be used as a database for storing metadata for systems that use MQTT as message bus, I'm using it in conjunction with [mqtt-smarthome](https://github.com/mqtt-smarthome/mqtt-smarthome), but I think it could be useful in